Rysy in winter

 Once my alpine instructor said:

 “Don’t become gearoholic!
 The gear doesn’t climb!
-If you spent so much money on clothes and equipment you won’t have any money to go into the mountains! “
+If you spend so much money on clothes and equipment you won’t have any money to go into the mountains! “